geoserver/geoserver/doc/en/user/source/community/opensearch-eo/upgrading.rst

 significant burden, especially on the products table.

-The default templates are automatically used, and the old ``htmlDescription`` columns ignored (they should thus be removed).
+The default templates are automatically used, and the old ``htmlDescription`` columns ignored (they should therefore be removed).

 In order for the default `collection.ftl <https://github.com/geoserver/geoserver/blob/main/src/community/oseo/oseo-service/src/main/resources/org/geoserver/opensearch/eo/response/collection.json>`_ to work two new fields, ``title`` and ``description``, should be added to the database structure, if not already present.

-As a result of these changes, the REST resources previously used to manage the description templates have been removed, and eventual HTML description templates included in product or collection zips will be ignored.
+As a result of these changes, the REST resources previously used to manage the description templates have been removed, and residual HTML description templates included in product or collection zips will be ignored.

 The replacement Freemarker templates are :ref:`located in the data directory<oseo_html_templates>`